TED TODD FLOORING

 Medium wood flooring is the name that many of us use for floors with a mid-tone, which is a common situation where neither dark nor light fits the description, as sometimes the colour and tone of a natural product such as wood can be hard to define.

-These medium colours are ones that we often find in hardwood floors that have aged over time, with the medium brown appearing because most woods oxidize in their natural habitat, which turns light hardwoods darker.
+These medium colours are ones that we often find in hardwood floors that have aged over time.
+The medium brown appears because most woods oxidize in their natural habitat, which turns light hardwoods darker.

-At Ted Todd we design and make some of the finest engineered hardwood and solid wood flooring in a vast array of colours which you could describe as medium, so whether you’re seeking planks, herringbones, or more extravagant parquets and panels, you’re sure to fall upon a medium wood floor that fits your specifications.
+At Ted Todd we design and make some of the finest engineered medium hardwood floors and solid medium wood flooring in a vast array of tones which you could describe as medium.
+So, whether you’re seeking planks, herringbones, or more extravagant parquets and panels, you’re sure to fall upon a medium wood floor that fits your specifications.

 What are Medium Wood Floors?